42dotmk/colosseum/DOCUMENTATION.md

 ## Setup Husky

+`npm i -g husky`

 > **Notes:**
 > - **IMPORTANT**: Make sure the `Git` version is 2.9 or above
 > - Currently ESLint and TypeScript checks are enabled for the client, should also setup for caesar and senatus as well

-In order to setup the linting checks locally, we must run the following command:
+In order to setup the linting checks locally, we must run the following commands (from the root dir):

 ```bash
 # For client (front-end)